Maaz1403/covid-awareness-app/README.md

 4. Visit `http://127.0.0.1:5500` in your browser

-> ⚠️ Must run on a local server (not file://) for the API to work due to CORS.
+> Note: Must run on a local server (not file://) for the API to work due to CORS.

 ---

-## 🌐 API Used
+##  API Used

 - **Base URL:** `https://disease.sh/v3/covid-19`
 - **Global stats:** `/all`